Dorrit Moussaieff: Awards

 Moussaieff was listed third on the Harper's Magazine List of the Most Connected People in Britain.
 A local magazine in Reykjavík chose her as one of the best-dressed women in Iceland.
 Moussaieff was also named Woman of 2006 by the popular Icelandic glossy magazine Nýtt Líf.

 Personal life

-Moussaieff's first husband was Neil Zarach, a Jewish designer, and they ended in divorce.
+Moussaieff's first husband was Neil Zarach, a Jewish designer.
+The marriage ended in divorce.
 In 2003, Moussaieff married the President of Iceland, Ólafur Ragnar Grímsson, on his birthday, 14 May 2003, following an engagement of three years.